CSC207-UofT/course-project-group-010/phase2/DESIGN_DOCUMENT.md

 This is our main design document.

-** **IMPORTANT RELATED DOCUMENTS CAN BE FOUND IN other-documents** **
+** **IMPORTANT RELATED DOCUMENTS CAN BE FOUND IN THE [other-documents](https://github.com/CSC207-UofT/course-project-group-010/tree/main/phase2/other-documents) FOLDER** **

-Keep reading this document, and you will naturally be redirected to the other documents.
+This includes the accessibility report.
+If you keep reading this document, you will naturally be redirected to the other documents.

 specific-design-explanations helps clarify our design choices.
 Reference it instead of looking through our code, for convenience.